CityofToronto/bdit_volumes/README.md

 4. **Exploratory Analysis:** Explore and summarize the availability and quality of volume data.
 Results are in jupyter notebook form in [exploratory_analysis](exploratory_analysis/).

-5. **Data Cleaning:** Detect and cleanup anomalies in the counts. [count_anomalies](count_anomalies/)
+5. **Data Cleaning:** Detect and cleanup anomalies in the counts. [count_anomalies](volume_project/data_cleanup/)

 6. **Model Development:**
-	1. Spatial Interpolation: Group centrelines that share the same volume (intercepted by non-roads or road class local and below) together. [spatial_interpolation](spatial_interpolation/)
+	1. Spatial Interpolation: Group centrelines that share the same volume (intercepted by non-roads or road class local and below) together. [spatial_interpolation](volume_project/preprocessing/spatial_interpolation/)
-	2. Clustering: Cluster Time-of-Day profiles and fill in incomplete counts accordingly. [clustering](clustering/)
+	2. Clustering: Cluster Time-of-Day profiles and fill in incomplete counts accordingly. [clustering](volume_project/clustering/)
-	3. Factoring and Reporting: A function that accepts information about counts required (average daily volume, hourly profile, etc) and returns a volume, calling clustering, filling in, spatial interpolation, seasonality factors as necessary. [reporting](reporting/)
+	3. Temporal Interpolation: A function that accepts information about counts required (average daily volume, hourly profile, etc) and returns a volume, calling clustering, filling in, spatial interpolation, seasonality factors as necessary. [reporting](volume_project/estimation_extraction/)
+	4. Spatial Extrapolation: Estimate volume on segments with no counts based on nearby counts. [spatial_extrapolation](volume_project/spatial_extrapolation)

 7. **Model Validation:**

 8. **Tool Deployment: (under development)**
-	1. Static AADT Map: A static map that shows the annual average daily volume for all segments in Toronto.
+	1. [Static AADT Map](static_map/): A static map that shows the annual average daily volume for all segments in Toronto.
 	2. Interactive Map: An interactive map that can display TOD profiles and average volume trends at different zoom levels.

 ## 4. Related Tasks